Calendario

 Mariola Membrives, singer

-The University of Navarra Symphony Orchestra returns to the MUN with a proposal for aesthetic reflection coinciding with the 150th anniversary of the birth of Manuel de Falla.
+The Navarra Symphony Orchestra returns to the MUN with a proposal for aesthetic reflection coinciding with the 150th anniversary of the birth of Manuel de Falla.

 Manuel de Falla and Federico García Lorca maintained a brotherly friendship since they met in Granada in 1920.
 Their bond was always based on mutual admiration and a shared artistic desire: to transform the local into the universal.